Skip to content

 Aims

 Our study is focused on identifying potent chemotherapeutic drugs with minor or no adverse side effects.
-Therefore, in this study, we aimed to synthesize ethyl 4-[(4-methylbenzyl)oxy] benzoate complex, a macrocyclic aromatic compound followed by testing its antineoplastic activity against Ehrlich ascites carcinoma (EAC) human breast cancer (MCF7) cells.
+Therefore, in this study, we aimed to synthesize ethyl 4-[(4-methylbenzyl)oxy] benzoate complex, a macrocyclic aromatic compound followed by testing its antineoplastic activity against Ehrlich ascites carcinoma (EAC) and human breast cancer (MCF7) cells.

 Methods